DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I completed a course about how to program a simple tennis game, and I made some modifications to it, adding more functionalities.
 Then I solved 2 algorithms on FreeCodeCamp.

 **Thoughts:** The algorithms are quite challenging, but I enjoy the process as they force me to dive deep into the relevant documentation(s) in order to solve them.

+### Day 77: 2018 May 17th

+**Today's Progress**: I submitted the Feed Reader App and I learned how to dynamically create DOM elements using JavaScript and CSS Grid.
+Then I solved one algorithm challenge on FreeCodeCamp.

+**Thoughts:** I plan to create my own Bookmarking app using the techniques I've learned so far.